are-one/are-one/README.md

 ### Hi there 👋 :smile: I'm Arwan
 <p>
-  I'm a student who still needs to learn a lot about programming.
-I am a full stack engineer and try to continuously improve my skills.
+  I am a recent graduate of computer science who aspires to be a professional and qualified expert with good understanding in both theory and practice.
+I am interested in software engineering and data science.
+Currently I am still at the Junior programmer stage and try to keep improving my skills step by step to achieve my goals.
 I live in Kendari, Indonesia
 </p>

 > <i>" Keep learning ✌ "</i>
-> - Arwan2021
+> - Arwan2022

 <div align="center">
    <img src="https://github-readme-stats.vercel.app/api?username=are-one&show_icons=true&theme=radical" alt="Arwan's github stats"/>